evanmv/3D-day-2/README.md

 - Rotate the structure so that the chromosome model points away from you, and write `clip` in the "Command" fild to clip this nucleus into a tomographic view.
 The model can also be tilted to allow a better perception of depth in the structures.
 (You can undo the clipping by typing `~clip`)
 - Adjust the structure so that you display the position of the chromosome inside the nucleus and the position of the LADs.
 - (optional): Play with the light settings (Simple, Soft, Full) and some of the other visualization settings.
-- Click the Save icon in the top left corer to save the structure (use .jpeg)
+- Click the Save icon in the top left corner if you want to save the structure (use .jpeg)
-- Upload the .jpg file from above this Padlet:  https://uio.padlet.org/jonaspaulsen/bqfdcp5wslcz0caf

 ```diff
 !
 Where is the chromosome located in the nucleus?